SimoneRavaioli/GuruMeditation/README.md

 Badging Guru Test

-I remembe the time I was using an Amiga 500
+I remember the time I was using an Amiga 500